 If you are in secondary education, your school will monitor your study progress.
 Your progress is regarded as satisfactory if your period of full-time study does not substantially exceed the standard study time for your course of study.
 The period of eligibility for financial aid is 4 months if you are studying for a basic vocational qualification or you attend upper secondary school.

 If your school discovers that you are not making sufficient progress, it will notify Kela.
-Kela will then send you a request for information about your studies.
-Please reply to the request and state why you are falling behind with your studies.
-You can continue to get financial aid if your progress was slowed temporarily because of an acceptable reason.
+Kela will then send you a reminder or a request for information about your studies.
+If you receive a request for information, you should reply to it and state why you are falling behind with your studies.
+You can continue to get financial aid if your progress was slowed because of an acceptable reason.